Wanstead Park railway station: History

 The station was opened on 9 July 1894 by the Tottenham and Forest Gate Railway in the northeast of the County Borough of West Ham, 0.4 km south of the boundary with Wanstead and 2 km southwest of Wanstead Park.

 The line was electrified in 2016-7 – whilst the working was underway (from 6 June 2016 until February 2017), trains were replaced by buses between Barking & South Tottenham (until 23 September 2016) and then through to Gospel Oak thereafter.

+Location

+The station is 360 yd from Forest Gate station, according to TfL's journey planner, and this interchange is suggested in the National Rail Timetable.